 Disasters: How Families Can Help

 If it’s an event your kids are aware of, talk with them about what they’ve heard and how they feel.
-It’s likely that they will feel for the people involved too.
+It’s likely that they will feel for the people involved, too.
 Hearing what others are going through may make kids feel stressed, sad, or worried.
 To help them cope, listen calmly.
 Let them say how they feel.
 Let them know it’s OK to feel the way they do.
 Help them feel safe.

 When it feels right, you might also talk about how your family could help.
-When you show kids how to turn their empathy into helpful action, they learn they can make a difference.
+When you show kids how to turn their empathy into helpful action, they learn that they can make a difference.

 How Can We Help?

 Many groups are set up to help people during a disaster.
 The best thing you can do is to support them.
 They know what is needed for each situation.
-They can guide you on how to give.
+They can guide you on how and what to give.
 Visit their websites to find out what they need.

 Here are some of them: